mikenakis/Bathyscaphe/README.md

 - Create a very short "what is bathyscaphe" video
 - Create a very short "how to use bathyscaphe" video
 - Create a short animated gif
-- Add some means of in-taking feedback.
-- Make Bathyscaphe the only pinned project on github account
 - Promote on Stack Overflow, Reddit, Hacker News, Quora, Twitter, DZone, Lobste.rs.
 Search for questions that are asking for a tool that does what Bathyscaphe does, or post such a question and perhaps then answer it.
 - Promote to the local JUG.
 (Contact Freek about this)
 - Emphasize the possibility of collaboration between Bathyscaphe for dynamic analysis and MutabilityDetector for static analysis.
-- Add an explicit "dependencies" section stating that there are no dependencies.
-- Add a "requirements" section (minimum JRE needed to run)
 - Start maintaining a change log.
 Add an entry to the log each time:
 	- a bug is fixed.
 	- a feature is added.
 	- a breaking API change is made.
 - Research whether there should be a tag for each release, or whether maven's snapshot scheme renders tags unnecessary.
 If there should be tags, then add their creation to the release workflow.
-- Enable issue tracking on GitHub NOW.
+- Enable issue tracking on GitHub.
-- See what other features of GitHub might be useful.
-Wiki?
-Discussions?
-- Look for people to take over the project from me as soon as I start feeling that I would like to move on to continue work on my other stuff.
+- Look for people to take over the project from me as soon as I start feeling that I would like to move on with my other stuff.

 TODO: check out opencollective.